andreynering/simple_table_for/README.md

 SimpleTableFor
 ==============

-A simple helper to generate HTML tables in Rails applications.
+Generate HTML tables in a simple and clean way.

 ## Installation